 Regardless of these key differences, both sweet potatoes can be used to make this recipe so fear not.

-If you cannot get hold of any white sweet potatoes then use orange ones, just note that the colour of the pudding will vary.
+If you cannot get hold of any white sweet potatoes then use orange ones, just note that the colour of the pudding may vary.

 Ingredients you will need